Krishna41111/spotify_creator/README.md

-Below is a ready-to-copy README.md for your GitHub repository.
-It explains what the script does, how to set it up, how to run it, and important warnings.
-Feel free to edit the repo name, your GitHub handle, or add a license.markdown

 # Spotify Account Creator + Playlist Liker

 **Automates Spotify account creation, likes 3 songs in a target playlist, and saves the playlist to the library.**